UFC: Fight for the Troops

-UFC: Fight for the Troops (also known as UFC Fight Night 16) was a mixed martial arts event held by the Ultimate Fighting Championship (UFC) on December 10, 2008, at the Cumberland County Crown Coliseum in Fayetteville, North Carolina.
+UFC: Fight for the Troops (also known as UFC: Fight for the Troops 1 and UFC Fight Night 16) was a mixed martial arts event held by the Ultimate Fighting Championship (UFC) on December 10, 2008, at the Cumberland County Crown Coliseum in Fayetteville, North Carolina.

 Background

 The event was the first of many the UFC held to support the military.
 It helped raise money for the Intrepid Fallen Heroes Fund, which provides support for severely wounded military personnel and veterans and the families of military personnel lost in service.
 The event reportedly raised $4 million during its three-hour broadcast.

 The event was officially announced on September 17, 2008 during UFC Fight Night: Diaz vs. Neer.

 Razak Al-Hassan replaced Brian Stann against Steve Cantwell on this card.
 Also, Jim Miller came in with only three weeks notice as a late replacement for Frankie Edgar against Matt Wiman.

 The event resulted in an unusual number of serious injuries.
 Corey Hill, Razak Al-Hassan, Brandon Wolff, Jonathan Goulet, Nate Loughran, and Yoshiyuki Yoshida were all hospitalized for injuries sustained during their fights.

 The referees assigned for the event were Dan Miragliotta, Donnie Jessup, Al Coley, and Mario Yamasaki.